-A discontinue-granular model was here developed to simulate the process of excavating ground by a cutter-head and producing the balanced earth pressure in the chamber for the first time in line 2 Tabriz subway.
+A discontinue-granular model was here developed to simulate the process of excavating ground by a cutter head and producing the balance earth pressure in the chamber for first time in line 2 Tabriz subway.
 Also, balancing the pressure of the chamber with the ground pressure was simulated by modeling an operation of a screw conveyor.
-It controls the cutter-head pressure by taking extra materials out of the chamber.
+It controls the cutter head pressure via taking extra materials out from the chamber.
 The mentioned model was established by a particle flow code in 3 dimensions (PFC3D).
-This code is based on the distinct element method (DEM); a solid material is simulated by assembling many rigid-spherical particles.
-Each particle operates independently, and the actioninteraction in the collision of two particles is calculated by the force-displacement relationship.
+This code is based on distinct element method (DEM); a solid material is simulated by assembling many rigid-spherical particles.
+Each particle operates independently, and the action-interaction in the collision of two particle is calculated by the forcedisplacement relationship.
 The movement of particles followed from Newton's second law [20, 21].